 - a.
-When work under an approved plan or permit is not completed within two years following the date of issuance, the permit or approval shall be deemed null and void.
-The Stormwater Administrator may grant a permit extension in one or two year increments, upon receiving a written request from the applicant before the expiration of the approved plan. - b.
+An approved plan shall become null and void if the applicant fails to make substantial progress on the site within one year after the date of approval.
+The Stormwater Administrator may grant a single, one-year extension of this time limit, for good cause shown, upon receiving a written request from the applicant before the expiration of the approved plan. - b.
 In granting an extension, the Stormwater Administrator may require compliance with standards adopted since the original application was submitted unless there has been substantial reliance on the original permit and the change in standards would infringe the applicant's vested rights.